Trustworthy Transfer Learning: A Survey: Knowledge Trustworthiness

 \subsubsection{Interpretability/Explanability}

-Despite the promising performance of transfer learning techniques in a range of applications, there is still limited understanding of which data and model architecture components contribute to successful knowledge transfer across domains.
-To bridge this gap, \shortciteA{YosinskiCBL14} demonstrate that for neural networks pre-trained on ImageNet data set~\shortcite{deng2009imagenet}, modules in the lower layers are responsible for capturing general features (e.g., Gabor and color blob features in images), while the higher-layer modules tend to encode task-specific semantic features. \shortciteA{NeyshaburSZ20} further support this finding from the perspective of module criticality~\shortcite{Chatterji2020The}.
-Besides, they also reveal that both feature-reuse and low-level data statistics are crucial for successful knowledge transfer.
-More recently, \shortciteA{lee2023surgical} establish the connections between fine-tuned neural layers and types of distribution shifts (shown in Figure~\ref{fig:surgicalFT}).
-They find that fine-tuning the first block is most effective for input-level shifts (such as image corruption), intermediate blocks excel at feature-level shifts (like shifts in entity subgroups), and tuning the last layer is best for output-level shifts (such as spurious correlations between gender and hair color). \shortciteA{raghu2019transfusion} also investigate transfer learning for medical imaging.
+Despite the promising performance of transfer learning techniques in a range of applications, limited effort has been devoted to understanding which data and model architecture components contribute to successful knowledge transfer across domains.
+To bridge this gap, \citet{YosinskiCBL14} demonstrate that for neural networks pre-trained on ImageNet data set~\cite{deng2009imagenet}, modules in the lower layers are responsible for capturing general features (e.g., Gabor and color blob features in images), while the higher-layer modules tend to encode task-specific semantic features. \citet{NeyshaburSZ20} further support this finding from the perspective of module criticality~\cite{Chatterji2020The}.
+Besides, they also reveal that both feature reuse and low-level data statistics are crucial for successful knowledge transfer.
+More recently, \citet{lee2023surgical} establish the connections between fine-tuned neural layers and types of distribution shifts (shown in Fig.~\ref{fig:surgicalFT}).
+They find that fine-tuning the first block is most effective for input-level shifts (such as image corruption), intermediate blocks excel at feature-level shifts (like shifts in entity subgroups), and tuning the last layer is best for output-level shifts (such as spurious correlations between gender and hair color). \citet{raghu2019transfusion} also investigate transfer learning for medical imaging.
 They show that using a larger pre-trained ImageNet model does not significantly improve performance compared to smaller lightweight convolutional networks.
 Additionally, it is observed that transfer learning provides feature-independent benefits, such as improved weight scaling and faster convergence.
-This is consistent with observations from~\shortcite{kornblith2019better,he2019rethinking}.
+This is consistent with observations from~\cite{kornblith2019better,he2019rethinking}.